Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 [] Add Access to Canadian Nutrient File  to convert and search for nutrition profiles for ingredients https://food-nutrition.canada.ca/cnf-fce/?lang=eng

+    - To fetch recipe ingredient nutrient profiles

 [] Add Access to Dietary Reference Intake tables https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/dietary-reference-intakes.html

+    - Also Consider references for tables and academic sources to be cited

+## Notes
+* In V2.0, The MCP server becomes and amalgam of access to reference intake values and Canadian Nutrient File, and a temporary local database access.
+The workflow of the agent becomes something like:

+Input Recipe Query --> Download recipe to temporary db as an sql table [Ingredients, serving size, units, and amount] --> When asked: Fetch recipe nutrient profile for different ingredients --|--> If asked: Compare values for recipes for a days worth, with DRI Table values to find if food the user is planning on consuming meets DRI requirments

+* Questions to Consider:

+    - What can be the most efficient template database design ready for the agent to go look like?